-Minimum Slab Thickness for Garage & 9 Other Important Factors Determining Strength
+Minimum Slab Thickness for Garage & 8 Essentials for Concrete Strength

 What Is the Minimum Slab Thickness for Garage Floor?

-The minimum slab thickness for garage floor depends primarily on the expected load.
-The concrete thickness for garage should be at the very least 4″ for light loads, 6″ for medium loads and 8″ for heavy loads.
+The minimum slab thickness for the garage floor depends primarily on the expected load.
+The concrete thickness for the garage should be at the very least 4″ for light loads, 6″ for medium loads, and 8″ for heavy loads.

 Load Type Minimum Slab Thickness